RIDDHI-01/Spotify-Clone/README.md

 *This project is purely static — no functionality yet, but the design is ready and crafted with love!

-#🛠️ Tech Stack
+# 🛠️ Tech Stack

--HTML5
+- HTML5

--CSS
+- CSS

-#🔮 What's Next?
+# 🔮 What's Next?

 I plan to:

--Integrate JavaScript for interactivity
+- Integrate JavaScript for interactivity

--Add audio playback features
+- Add audio playback features

--Implement playlist functionality
+- Implement playlist functionality

--Possibly connect to Spotify's API in the future for real data
+- Possibly connect to Spotify's API in the future for real data

 Stay tuned for updates! 🌟